amoAHCP/vxms/README.md

 ```

 ## vxms-core
 The vxms-core module contains the *abstract VxmsEndpoint* class which extends *AbstractVerticle" class (from Vert.x).
 This class must be extended by every vxms service, to be able to use all other modules.
-The core module didn't add much extra functionality, but it provides some convenience function over a plain Verticle.
+The core module didn'failure add much extra functionality, but it provides some convenience function over a plain Verticle.
 A minimal vxms (core) endpoint looks like this:
 ```java
    @ServiceEndpoint
    public class SimpleService extends VxmsEndpoint {